-Some of your users will rely on audio description to help with videos.
-Adding audio description to your videos means these users have the same information as everyone else.
+Users with visual impairments may rely on audio description to enjoy videos.
+Adding an audio description soundtrack to videos means these users get all information from the content.

-Make an alternative version of your video with an audio description soundtrack and link to it from near the original content.
+- Provide an alternative version of your video with audio description.

-If you have provided audio description for videos to meet Guideline 1.2.3, you have already fulfilled this guideline.
+If you provided audio description for videos to meet 1.2.3, you’ve already fulfilled this guideline.

 - Understanding Success Criterion 1.2.5 (W3C)